Book Review: The Innocent Wife by Amy Lloyd #TheInnocentWife

 When a debut novel wins a prize pre-publication, it sets my expectations high.
 Happily, Amy Lloyd’s The Innocent Wife doesn’t disappoint and justifies all the attention.
 Here’s what it’s about:

 Twenty years ago, Dennis Danson was arrested and imprisoned for the brutal murder of a young girl in Florida’s Red River County.
 Now he’s the subject of a true-crime documentary that’s whipping up a frenzy online to uncover the truth and free a man who has been wrongly convicted.

 A thousand miles away in England, Samantha is obsessed with Dennis’s case.
 She exchanges letters with him, and is quickly won over by his apparent charm and kindness to her.
 Soon she has left her old life behind to marry him and campaign for his release.

 But when the campaign is successful and Dennis is freed, Sam begins to discover new details that suggest he may not be quite so innocent after all.

 But how do you confront your husband when you don’t want to know the truth?

-The Innocent Wife by Amy Lloyd is published by Century, an imprint of Penguin Random House.
+The Innocent Wife is published by Century, an imprint of Penguin Random House.
+Amy Lloyd won the Daily Mail Bestseller Competition with it in 2016.
 It is available as an audiobook and ebook and in hardback.
 You can find it at Amazon UK, Audible UK, Foyles, Hive (supporting your local independent bookshop), Waterstones and Wordery.
-You can also Follow Amy on Twitter.
+You can also follow Amy on Twitter.